 Prevention: Incoming quality inspection, training of line loaders, training of sprayers.

 There are many considerations to take into account if and when a re-work or re-spray is required.
 For example, intercoat adhesion becomes a concern when re-coating epoxy.
-Finger prints and hand marks can show through if coated parts are handled with soiled hands prior to re-coating.
+Fingerprints and hand marks can show through if coated parts are handled with soiled hands prior to re-coating.
 Parts re-washed in a washline can have water marks if they are not rinsed with R/O or DI water after cleaning.
 Some timers it is difficult to get a good ground on a coated part.
 The charged powder does not always adhere to the parts evenly.
 Charge marks can occur because the part is already insulated with plastic, so the charge builds up a capacitance.
 Most newer guns have a re-coat mode, and parts can also be sprayed warm to overcome some of these problems.
-In any event, an once of prevention can be the difference between spraying it once, and spraying it again…Sam!
+In any event, an ounce of prevention can be the difference between spraying it once, and spraying it again…Sam!